Models¶

 Now, we all know that using simple uniques is easier if automatically declared within the saffier field an using the meta for only one field is overkill.

-when something more complex is needed and not limited
+You take advantage of the unique_together when something more complex is needed and not limited

 to one database field only.